annessca/PristineProductions/sytyk-dec.md

 ## SO YOU THINK YOU KNOW...
-NOVEMBER 2021
+DECEMBER 2021

 1. The origin of the modern Christmas tree can be traced back to medieval _____?